Print room: Visiting

 Most national collections can be seen by the public more easily than is often realised.
 Usually, visitors of all sorts, whether researchers or not, are entitled to view works on paper not on display in the galleries, which will form the great majority of an institution's collection, thereby making print rooms an essential resource for enabling our understanding and appreciation of works on paper – in particular, how artists conceive of finished paintings through preparatory studies, and how printmaking traditions and techniques have evolved over the centuries.
 On a national level, print rooms tend to differ, each having their own specialism, though collections often overlap in content.

 There are links to lists of print rooms at the end of this article; most lead to the gallery's or museum's web-pages, which explain visiting arrangements.
 In many cases, appointments need to be made in advance, and proof of identity should usually be provided.
 While it is helpful to outline what you would like to see (including artists' names and catalogue numbers, which may be available online or in books), visitors are also usually welcome to discuss their needs more casually by phoning or emailing in advance of their appointment.
-It is important to remember that not all material will be available to view, depending on current loans and exhibitions commitments and the condition of works.
+Not all material will be available to view, depending on current loans and exhibitions commitments and the condition of works.
 Some especially fragile or valuable items may not normally be available for viewing.

 Within the print room, setting rules and regulations will vary from institution to institution.
 Some print rooms may allow visitors to photograph works (without a flash), while others may permit sketching.
 The V&A's Prints and Drawings Study Room allows photography but Tate Britain's Prints and Drawings Rooms do not, though Tate visitors are allowed to sketch and paint in watercolour with appropriate precautions.

 Print Rooms need not be 'passive' spaces – though they are places for study (perhaps suggestive of quiet contemplation), they are also geared towards fostering creative engagement in diverse audiences.
 Several internationally renowned print rooms lead or contribute to a range of public educational programmes, including talks, tours, and study days for groups.
 In particular, university print rooms, including those of the Yale University Art Gallery, are regularly set aside for art-historical lectures.